-The theory has many important advantages.
+The theory has many important advantages for data mining.
 Some of them are listed below.

-- Provides efficient algorithms for finding hidden patterns in data. - Finds minimal sets of data (data reduction). - Evaluates significance of data. - Generates sets of decision rules from data. - It is easy to understand. - Offers straightforward interpretation of obtained results. - Most algorithms based on the rough set theory are particularly suited for parallel processing, but in order to exploit this feature fully, a new computer organization based on rough set theory is necessary.
+- Provides efficient algorithms for finding hidden patterns in data. - Finds minimal sets of data (data reduction). - Evaluates significance of data. - Generates sets of decision rules from data. - It is easy to understand. - Offers straightforward interpretation of obtained results. - Most algorithms based on the rough set theory are particularly suited for parallel processing.